Median – Tutorial, Calculations & Examples

 The median in a normal distribution

-Normally distributed sets of data can be represented quite easily on a graph.
+Normally, distributed sets of data can be represented easily on a graph.
 When a normal distribution makes a bell curve on a graph, the midpoint between the two tips of the bell will be the median value.

 FAQs